 What is Early Alert?

 The Early Alert Referral System at Southeastern Community College is a new process that began in fall 2012.
 Early Alert Referral System was implemented to help students succeed in their academic goals.
 Its purpose is to identify and help students at-risk of failing their classes or dropping out of school.
-Faculty members can refer students during the semester that show at least one risk factor, such as poor attendance or incomplete work, to one of the Student Success Center Counselor.
-A Student Success Center Cunselor will follow up with the student by mail, email and/or phone call to set up an individualized advising meeting.
+Faculty members can refer students during the semester who show at least one risk factor, such as poor attendance or incomplete work, to one of the Student Success Center Counselors.
+A Student Success Center Counselor will follow up with the student by mail, email and/or phone call to set up an individualized advising meeting.
 With the Counselor, the student receives information about campus resources and completes an academic success plan that encourages goal setting and prioritizing needs.

 Students who are contacted by the Early Alert Referral System should speak with one of the Student Success Center Counselors as soon as possible in order to maximize their likelihood of success here at Southeastern.